- Find a Trail

 The trail is excellent for wildlife viewing; bird watchers from all over the county come to snap pictures, and get good sightings and light for an array of wildlife.
 Fish are always jumping, eagles and hawks are often flying with live catches in their talons or beaks, and the tides make sure the visit is never the same twice.

+The Trail is part of a vision of a 55-mile long corridor of trails and paths following the San Diego River.
+While gaps remain, several sections are already completed.
 For fun or exercise, this path links to well more than 20 miles of paths around the beaches and bay, which keeps you almost completely on a path and off traffic-clogged streets.

 On the east end, park at the ball fields at the end of Hotel Circle Place.
 On the coast, park Ocean Beach Dog Beach parking area (end of West Point Loma Blvd.) and at Ocean Beach Athletic Area (Bacon St.)